drawwithcode/2022-group-project-group03/readme/README.md

 The goal is to create a platform through which our faces and words are analyzed to create an emotion visual map of how our expressions appear in front of a webcam and how our words are read by the machine.

 It doesn’t matter if the result is true or false, our categorization and catalogation is reality: it’s what happens everyday when we face technology.
+The aim of the project is to be as visually distant from a real restitution of emotions as possible: the user is asked to portray his/her state of mind, but the machine returns something that is more like a pattern, an aseptic system of images and signs, which has nothing to do with the way people are.

 In order to do this, the user must capture a photo of himself thought the webcam.
 We use **FaceAPI** to detect different emotions by the individuation of different features of the face.
-We use **ml5.sentiment** to detect whether the sentiment of the answer is positive or negative with a value between 0 (“negative”) and 1 (“positive”).
+Additionally, we use **ml5.sentiment** to detect whether the sentiment of the answer is positive or negative with a value between 0 (“negative”) and 1 (“positive”).

 ### Process